Modelling Global Trade with Optimal Transport: Results

 \subsection{Case study III: Brexit}

 In 2016, the United Kingdom voted to leave the European Union, officially exiting the common market and customs union on December 31, 2020.
 This case study examines the impact of Brexit on British import patterns by comparing vegetable and wine imports from mainland Europe to both the United Kingdom and the Republic of Ireland (ROI), which remains part of the Eurozone and the common market.
-While both island nations naturally source the majority of their fresh produce from mainland Europe, their trading patterns have evolved in markedly different ways.
-Imports of lettuce from Europe generally fell for the UK, accompanied by a rise in import cost: –44\% trade volume and +0.11 in import costs from the Netherlands, the largest exporter of lettuce and chicory to the UK, as well as a –21\% drop in trade from Spain, though with no change in import cost.
-Ireland increased its imports of lettuce and other greens from the Netherlands, Spain, Italy, and Portugal, accompanied by a general decrease in trading costs.
+While both island nations naturally source the majority of their fresh produce from mainland Europe, their trading patterns have evolved in markedly different ways (fig.~\ref{fig:Brexit}{\cs{\textbf{A}}}).
+Imports of lettuce from Europe generally fell for the UK, accompanied by a rise in import cost: 25\% decrease in trade volume and +0.04 in import costs from the Netherlands, the largest exporter of lettuce and chicory to the UK, as well as a –28\% drop in trade from Spain, though with no change in import cost.
+Ireland increased its imports of lettuce and other greens from the Netherlands, Spain, and Italy, accompanied by a general decrease in trading costs for those products.
+The ROI's imports of greenery from Portugal fell by 53\%, with no change in trade barriers; for the UK, a 71\% fall in trade volumes accompanied a 0.12 point increase in trade cost.
 In the case of the Netherlands, Ireland saw a consistent reduction in vegetable trade costs, unlike the United Kingdom.
 It is interesting to note that the United Kingdom significantly increased its imports of vegetables from Morocco, accompanied by a precipitous drop in trade costs, indicating a facilitation of trade between the two countries in the wake of Brexit.
-This is not true for the ROI: though it increased its imports of Moroccan tomatoes by nearly twice as much as the UK, Irish trade costs still fell by less than for the UK.
+This is not true for the ROI: though it increased its imports of Moroccan tomatoes and cucumbers, Irish trade costs remained mostly unchanged.